Oscar Gonzalez Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.51).
+- The Tigers have a 4.51 team ERA that ranks 19th among all MLB pitching staffs.

-- Tigers pitchers combine to surrender 143 total home runs at a rate of 1.2 per game (to rank 14th in the league).

-- Skubal (2-2) gets the starting nod for the Tigers in his eighth start of the season.
-He's put together a 4.18 ERA in 32 1/3 innings pitched, with 36 strikeouts.
+- Skubal (2-2 with a 4.18 ERA and 36 strikeouts in 32 1/3 innings pitched) gets the start for the Tigers, his eighth of the season.

-- The lefty's most recent time out came on Friday against the Boston Red Sox, when he went 5 1/3 innings, surrendering four earned runs while giving up seven hits.
+- In his last time out on Friday, the left-hander went 5 1/3 innings against the Boston Red Sox, giving up four earned runs while surrendering seven hits.

-- The 26-year-old has an ERA of 4.18, with 10 strikeouts per nine innings, in seven games this season.
-Opponents are batting .254 against him.
+- The 26-year-old has put up an ERA of 4.18, with 10 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.